-Software did especially well considering it didn’t have the easy comparison to March 2015 when Sony released Bloodborne for PlayStation 4 and Electronic Arts launched the somewhat disappointing Battlefield: Hardline.
+Software was up quite a lot year-over-year considering it had a tough comparison to a March 2015 when Sony released Bloodborne for PlayStation 4 and Electronic Arts launched the somewhat disappointing Battlefield: Hardline.
 And, of course, accessories — which includes interactive toys like Amiibo — continue to generate more money every month.

 “Sales of new launches, driven by Ubisoft’s Tom Clancy’s The Division, helped propel March 2016 video game physical software sales 8 percent higher than last March,” NPD analyst Liam Callahan said.
 “Overall sales of new launch titles grew by 26 percent, with those launched in Q1 2016 collectively selling 28 percent higher in March than Q1 2015 launches performed during the same time period last year.
 This speaks to the strength of this year’s launch slate so far.”

-It’s about time to get to the software chart, but before we do that it’s always important to remember that NPD’s numbers are a small segment of a much larger industry.
+The NPD’s numbers for software sales are a small segment of a much larger industry.
 It only tracks new games sold at brick-and-mortar retailers in the United States.
 No Europe.
 No digital.
 Nothing used.
 With that in mind, you can take this data and use it to better understand why the companies that solicit this information from the NPD still pay for it.

 OK.
 Let’s get to the games.